Photo Of Professionals At Augustin Egelsee, LLP

 The Benefits Of An Individualized Education Program

-The individualized education program (IEP) document ideally is developed as a collaborative and cooperative effort between parents and school personnel, describing a student’s abilities and needs and prescribing the placement and services designed to meet those unique needs.
+The individualized education program (IEP) document ideally is developed as a collaborative and cooperative effort between parents and school personnel.
+This guiding document describes a student’s abilities and needs, and prescribes the placement and services designed to meet those unique needs.
+But IEPs are often challenged, ignored or have roadblocks to secure, which is why you need a skilled IEP attorney.

-The attorneys of Augustin Egelsee, LLP, in Anaheim Hills, California, focus exclusively on special education law.
-With over 40 years of combined experience, we can provide guidance and insight regarding your child’s special education rights.
+At Augustin Egelsee, LLP, in Anaheim Hills, we are lawyers who focus exclusively on special education law in California.
+Clients come to us, attorneys Danielle Augustin and Edwin Egelsee, from across the area because we have built a reputation for care and compassion in the face of these highly challenging issues.
+Our over 50 years of combined experience mean we can provide guidance and insight regarding your child’s special education rights.

 What You Should Know About IEPs

-- Understanding the mandatory components of an IEP: They include how your child’s disability affects their involvement and progress in the curriculum; how the disability affects participation in activities; and the present levels in academic achievement and functional performance.
+• Understanding the mandatory components of an IEP: They include how your child’s disability affects their involvement and progress in the curriculum, how the disability affects participation in activities, and the present levels of academic achievement and functional performance.

-Because we have a personal connection with special education law, our attorneys will always have a passion for it and will serve as the best advocates for parents and children.
+Because we have a personal connection with special education law, we will always have a passion for it and will serve as the best advocates for parents and children.

 Meet With A Skilled Legal Advocate

-With experience and compassion, Augustin Egelsee, LLP, in Anaheim Hills, California, has been a longtime legal advocate for families that have children with special needs.
+With experience and compassion, our team at Augustin Egelsee, LLP, in Anaheim Hills, has been a longtime legal advocate for California families that have children with special needs.
 When you need guidance regarding your child’s IEP, we are ready to help.
 Please contact us by email or call 714-602-1498.
-Se habla Español.